mgussekloo/laravel-facet-filter/README.md

 ```

-You can display the facets any way you like.
-Make sure you update the correct query parameter(s) to get
+To let the user select facets you will have to update the correct query parameter(s).
-the right filter.
-The example below uses Laravel Livewire's wire:model directive to
+You could use something like a form submit or AJAX request.
+The example below uses Laravel Livewire's wire:model directive which makes it very easy.
-update the ?filter query parameter.

 ``` html
 <h2>{{ $facet->title }}</h2>